vectordotdev/content-old/posts/Error-Handling-Patterns-in-Expressjs.md

 - `<EvalError>` : thrown when a call to eval() fails.
 - `<URIError>` : thrown when a global URI handling function is misused.

-2. System errors - The errors that are invoked by the underlying operating system because certain constraint/limitation was encountered.
+2. System errors - invoked by the underlying operating system because of a specific constraint/limitation.
 This can be anything from missing file or missing permission to access a resource.

-3. User-specified errors - The user-specified errors are encountered when the user performs an action that they are not supposed to.
-These errors are triggered by the application code.
+3. User-specified errors - encountered when the user performs an action that they are not supposed to.
+The application code triggers these errors.

-4. Assertion Errors - Assertion errors are raised when something that should never happen has happened.
+4. Assertion Errors - raised when something that should never happen has happened.

 Standard JavaScript errors and system errors throw an error object that's an instance of the Error class.
 The error object has information about the type of error, a message and a stack trace that provides more insight into the error that occurred.